 IKEv2 stands for Internet Key Exchange version 2.
 It is yet another product created by the Microsoft/Cisco collaboration following L2TP.
 Like its predecessor, IKEv2 is only a tunneling protocol and does not provide any encryption by itself.
 That is why it is also usually paired with IPSec for security and authentication purposes.

 IKEv2 offers high stability and automatic re-connection capabilities.
 This makes it a popular solution for mobile devices where momentary connection losses are common.
-Further, it tends to offer security very close to OpenVPN while still being fast enough for streaming video, audio, and games.
+Further, it tends to offer security very close to OpenVPN while still being fast enough for downloading video, audio, and games.

 Even though this is a proprietary solution, there are also open-source versions of it that, among other things, patch the issue that allowed back door access in the past.